Main project: Simplification of the Criminal Law

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Simplifying the old common law offences of public nuisance and outraging public decency.
-We await a response from Government.

 Public nuisance is a common law offence involving environmental danger or loss of amenity or offensive public behaviour.